cdo256/virtualsets/src/Dissertation/Fin.lagda.md

  3. It is decidable for any two pairs of `Fin`.
  4. It is heterongeneous: It can compare Fin with distinct types.

+The following inductive types satisfy all four desiderata above.
+We redefine an equivalence for heterogenity (point 4).
 ```
 data _<ᶠ_ : {x y : ℕ} (a : Fin x) → (b : Fin y) → Type where
   <fzero : {b : Fin y} → (fzero {x}) <ᶠ fsuc b